urbandroid-team/dont-kill-my-app/about_score.md

 * Particular foreground services are killed only when user explicitly configure those services so.

-We reserve the right to make little adjustments to the score in favour of vendors publishes who e. g. publish documentation on their non-standard battery savings or kill processes more gently :).
+We reserve the right to make little adjustments to the score in favour of vendors who e. g. publish documentation on their non-standard battery savings or kill processes more gently :).